delton137/delton137.github.io/_posts/2021-02-03-a-polite-list-of-requests-to-the-FDA.md

 ## Here's what public-health experts are saying:

+"Not having Astra Zeneca COVID vaccine approved in the US is a blunder." - [Vincent Rajkumar, M.D.](https://twitter.com/VincentRK/status/1356951394104786946) epidemiologist at the Mayo Clinic

 "The F.D.A. needs to catch up to the science...
 They are inadvertently killing people by not following the science." -- [Michael Mina](https://www.nytimes.com/2021/01/28/opinion/new-covid-strain.html), Epidemiologist, Immunologist, Physician, Harvard Medical School.

 "We've gone from 'Operation Warp Speed' to develop a vaccine to 'Operation Turtle Speed' to review it...
 The FDA needs to stop playing games and authorize the Oxford-AstraZeneca vaccine.
 It's safe, cheap ($2-$3 a dose), and is the easiest vaccine to distribute." -- [Marty Makary, M.D.](https://www.foxnews.com/opinion/covid-vaccinations-too-slow-dr-marty-makary), a professor of health policy at the Johns Hopkins University School of Medicine.